teomandi/DIT-BigData-Project3/README.md

 ### Default Mode
-In the default mode, the program gets from the arguments the desired method, the path for the graph and the number of the iterations (is improved method has been selected, it also get the `a` numeric value).
+In the default mode, the program gets from the arguments the desired method, the path for the graph and the number of the iterations (if improved method has been selected, it also gets the `a` numeric value).
 Then, performs the selected algorithm for the desired number of iterations.
 **Output**: In the end, it stores the top and bottom 20 in a txt file in the results directory, and also it makes the histogram for the current ranks.

 ### Evaluate Mode:
-The evaluate mode implemented to executed and store the outputs for all the requested iterations (10, 50, 100, 200) with a single run.
+The evaluate mode implemented to execute and store the outputs(top20/bottom20 and the plots) for all the requested iterations (10, 50, 100, 200) with a single run.

 ### Converge Mode:
-In this mode the selected algorithm iterates util the sum of the absolute differences between last rank vector and the new one is less than a `e` value.
+In this mode, the selected algorithm iterates until it converge.
+That means that, it iterates until the sum of the absolute differences between last rank vector and the new one is less than a small value.

 ### Results structure
-The program create a directory for the results. inside it created three folders:
+The program creates a directory called “results” in the working directory.
+Inside it, also creates three folders:
 - results: In this folder the top and bottom 20 csv are stored.
 Files format:
 `<method>_<a value>_<iterations>_<bottom20 or top20>.txt`
 - plots: In this folder the histogram plots are stored.
 Files format: `<method>_<a value>_<iterations>.png`